webtrends-optimize/knowledge-base/docs/for-web/getting-started/tag-configuration/masking.md

 ## In test masking

-Let's say you want to wait for the page to load before executing your changes, and so you hook into the domready state with jQuery:
+Let's say you want to wait for the page to load before executing your changes, and so you hook into the dom-ready state with jQuery:

 ``` javascript
 jQuery(document).ready(function(){